grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.size**

-The size of the Radio Buttons.
+The size of the RadioButton.
 Expects `string`.

 Defaults to